threepointone/glamor/src/css/README.md

 babel plugin
 ---

-While the css literal syntax is great for DX, it's slower / heavier than we'd like for runtime.
-The babel plugin replaces the inline css with a glamor friendly json form.
+The babel plugin replaces the inline css with glamor friendly json.
 Everybody wins!
 This -
 ```jsx
 css` color: red `
 ```